top of page

 New model hard rubber serie 1A

-the firm, formerly located at Glendale, L. I., N. Y., opened offices, sales and show room at 167 West 48th Street, New York.
+the company, formerly located at Glendale, L. I., N. Y., opened offices, sales and

-the factory remain at 7701 - 87th St Long Island, New York.
+the factory remained at 7701 - 87th St Long Island, New York.

 * Next model: Serie 1B